ChickTechRDU/rpi-wordpress-screen/README.md

 - Don't use a script
 - Focus on one narrowish topic the whole time
 - Avoid "um", "hmm" and similar filler words when possible
 - Practice.
-Make sure you cover all the high level while finishing in your allocated time
+Make sure you cover all the high level topics while finishing in your allocated time
 - Keep your slides full of figures, pictures and memes and not walls of text
 - Make eye contact
 - Focus in on a specific person and look for feedback in their body language